 Post Stroke Pain Spasticity Management Questions and Answers

 Talk to our team of healthcare professionals at Ramos Center to learn how we can help you manage spasticity after a stroke.
 Call us today or visit us online to book an appointment.
-We have convenient locations in Bradenton FL, Englewood FL, Sarasota FL, and Venice FL to serve you.
+We have convenient locations in Bradenton FL, Sarasota FL, Venice FL, Englewood FL, Port Charlotte FL, Dunedin FL and St. Petersburg, FL to serve you.

 What is Post Stroke Spasticity and How Common Is It?

 Spasticity is commonly defined as “a motor disorder characterized by a velocity-dependent increase in tonic stretch reflexes along with exaggerated tendon jerks, resulting from hyperexcitability of the stretch reflex, as a component of the upper motor neuron syndrome.”
 It is a common complication of stroke.
 It contributes to the impairments as well as disabilities that negatively impact functional recovery.
 Consequently, PSS, along with weakness and lack of coordination, results in gait abnormalities and problems with arm use.
 In addition to practical limitations, spasticity, when not treated appropriately, may lead to reduced quality of life, increased pain, and joint contractures.

 Three community-based studies that followed up stroke survivors for 3-12 months reported incidences of PSS between 17% and 43%.
 Certain factors are recognized as predictors of PSS, such as:

 - severe paresis and hemihypesthesia at stroke onset